rohankotanu/mybots/README.md

 ## Creature Bodies

 The information for each body is organized in a randomly generated tree, as shown below.
-For now, the depth of the tree is a randomly generate integer in the range [2,4].
-This range can be increased at any time.
+For now, the depth of the tree is a randomly generate integer in the range [2, 4].
+This range can easily be increased at any time.
 <br/>
 <br/>
 ![Body Tree](images/body_tree.PNG "Body Tree")